 We met as co-workers at a marketing agency in Seattle over seven years ago.
-After six months of friendship and awkward flirting, we went out for margaritas and the the rest is history!
+After six months of friendship and awkward flirting, we went out for tacos and the the rest is history!
 We love each other a lot.
 It's kind of a cheesy thing to declare, but it's true.
 We've explored different countries together, nurtured our careers and built a home we're proud of.
 Our love has grown to unimaginable levels since we welcomed our little boy in 2015.
 He is a joy.
 Becoming parents has only deepened our bond to each other and makes us so grateful for the life we have.
-Our daily routines as a family includes eating homemade meals together, playing music, voracious reading and playing outside, rain or shine.
-Lately, we've been busy growing a backyard vegetable garden, learning everything there is to know about the solar system, playing piano and practicing soccer.
-We've learned that our passions change with our son's interests, and that exploring his questions and imagination fuels how we want to spend our time.
-We can't wait to meet the final piece of our family.
-We know she or he is out there, and are eager to raise her or him with relentless love, strength, wisdom and kindness.
+Our daily routines as a family includes eating homemade meals together, playing music, meeting with friends and family, a ton of time reading and playing outside!

-We've lived in one of the most popular and most-desired neighborhoods in the country for the past five years.
-Our home is a bright, large, well-designed 3 bd, 2 bath mid-century duplex located on a quiet family street with a fenced-in private backyard and vegetable/herb garden.
-Our hone is full of 60's modern furniture, persian rugs and vintage photos or paintings.
-We've got a big old piano in our living room instead of a big old TV (we've got a TV downstairs- we're not crazy, lol).
-Our home is is also full of books (we're both English majors) old records and musical instruments.
-We're directly behind a playground, wading pool and some of the best elementary and middle schools in Seattle.
-We're walking distance to popular cafes, shops and grocery stores.
-We're a 5 minute drive from beaches, a zoo and other popular Seattle tourist sites!
+We've lived in one of the most popular and most-desired neighborhoods in the country for the past six years.
+Our house is bright, large, well-designed and spacious 3 bd, 2 bath and mid-century.
+It's located on a quiet street with a fenced-in private backyard and vegetable/herb garden.
+Our style is modern, cosy and 60's vintage.
+We love Room & Board, Target and vintage shops.
+We've got an old piano in the living room that Scott normally plays on after dinner.
+Our home is full of books (we both have backgrounds in English Literature), records, original art and musical instruments.
+We're directly behind a popular playground with panoramic views of the Puget Sound and the Olympic Peninsula, a wading pool and one of the best elementary schools in Seattle.
+We're also walking distance to popular cafes, shops and grocery stores.
+We're a few minutes away from beaches, a zoo and other popular Seattle tourist sites!

 I was born in Bellevue, Washington and have grown up all over the Greater Seattle area.
 I was the third of four kids, and the only boy.
 Our childhood was spent mostly outside -- baseball and fort-construction in the backyard, long road trips in our red '88 Dodge Caravan...
 Otherwise, it was all music, all the time.
 My parents loved to listen and perform.
 My mother was a professional pianist and passed on her deep love of classical music.
 I've picked up all kinds of instruments throughout my life -- piano, trombone, baritone, bass guitar, acoustic and electric guitar, banjo.
 Yoni and I play piano almost daily and am looking forward to sharing my love for music with our children as they grow.